brianfitzgerald/snap-templates/readme.md

 * Client identity access within `context`
 * Mutation support

-If you want to add support for a kind of template that isn't shown here, you can create a new resolver type by following the format provided in `src/resolvers/basic.ts`.
+If you want to add support for a kind of template that isn't shown here, you can create a new resolver type by following the format provided in `src/resolvers/JSON.ts`.
-I'd like to provide resolver support for any service a developer would want to interface with, so if there's a service you'd like to see, open an Issue.
+I'd like to provide resolver support for any client / service a developer would want to interface with, so if there's a service you'd like to see, open an Issue.

 Some clients I'm interested in seeing: